 - In a small bowl, mix together the nondairy milk and vinegar and let sit until slightly thickened, about 3-5 minutes.

 - Sift together the flour, baking powder, baking soda, salt, and cinnamon.
 Add the brown sugar.
 Cut the butter into small pieces and gently mix with the flour mixture until it resembles coarse crumbs.
 I always use my hands because I feel I have more control, but you can use a pastry blender or fork.
 If you feel that the mixture is getting too warm, throw it in the fridge for 5 minutes to chill.
 You want the butter very cold, and big chunks of butter in your dough are a good thing!

-- Add the liquid ingredients (flax and water mixture, milk and vinegar mixture) and the sourdough starter into the flour and gently work the dough until it almost comes together.
+- Add the liquid ingredients (flax and water mixture, milk and vinegar mixture, and vanilla extract) and the sourdough starter into the flour and gently work the dough until it almost comes together.
 Add the blueberries, then dump onto a lightly floured surface and VERY GENTLY knead the dough until everything comes together.
 The more you work the dough, the tougher the scones will be, so be gentle.